 I look out the window to imagine Rick Grimes riding on a horse on his way to lead me into a brave new world.
 Instead I get Tiger King on Netflix helping me feel better about my socially distanced existence by showing me that people suck … sometimes.
 As a joke, I tell my husband that I might start raising tigers.
 He doesn’t laugh.
 It’s not that he doesn’t get it, it’s that I am clearly a failed comedian.
+This new normal has creeped up on me.
 Not the most painful of self realizations.
 I have long made my peace with the fact that I am not funny.
 And yet I continue to try to make my family laugh with my goofy, PG13 mom jokes.

 This is not the apocalypse I dreamed of.

 “Hell is other people,” said Sartre.
 He meant that the judgement of others resulting in shame and self-hatred we place on ourselves is the stuff of eternal damnation.
 I have been pondering this statement since my life has been emptied of so many others.
 I don’t want to dwell on things to make me sad or to forget the necessity of why we are all making the sacrifice of isolation, but, I find myself longing for mundane things I had before the lock down.